awsdocs/aws-codepipeline-user-guide/doc_source/vpc-support.md

 + Asia Pacific \(Sydney\)
 + South America \(São Paulo\)
 + AWS GovCloud \(US\-West\)

+\* You must enable this Region before you can use it\.

 ## Create a VPC endpoint for CodePipeline<a name="use-vpc-endpoints-with-codepipeline"></a>